A struggle for democracy!

 ‘The elite naturally believe that they are better,and anything else is naturally inferior.
 We have a strong tendency to affirm that

 what is different from us is inferior.
-We start from the belief that our way of being is not only good but better than that of others
+We start from the belief that our way of being is not only good but better than that of others who

-Bourdieu (1998) describes these processes, whereby education selects, differentiates, and approves selection and
+Bourdieu (1998) describes these processes, whereby education selects, differentiates, and approves selection and differentiation,

-labourers [the bronze].
+bronze].
 They act as agents of selection and discrimination.

 Schools are organized in ways that even where ‘liberation’ may be the goal, elitism is the result.
 The liberation that is on offer is